-We will provide high quality care to our clientele while observing high standards of legal and ethical conduct.
-The Plan is based on our unifying principles, mission and vision statements and serves as the foundation of our corporate compliance program.
+We will provide high-quality care to our participants while observing high standards of legal and ethical conduct.
+The Ethics and Corporate Compliance Plan is based on our unifying principles, our mission, and our vision statements.
 It applies equally to everyone.
 The policies set forth in the Plan are mandatory and must be followed by all of us.

 ESL embraces and measures itself against the following principles which guide us in the work we do:

 Integrity: doing the right thing for the right reason, telling the truth, and providing a positive example of ethical and principle-based behavior.

 Respect: honoring diverse backgrounds and exhibiting a high level of regard, courtesy, and commitment, to individuals’ dignity and rights.

 Positive Relationships: building strong, healthy bonds with coworkers and encouraging responsible choice and self-determination in those we serve.
 We practice compassion, enthusiasm, active listening, clarity of information sharing, constructive problem solving, cooperative teamwork, and responsibility.

 Innovation: questioning the status quo, building on current success, and offering new ways to improve the system of services as well one's performance.

 Learning: committing ourselves to continuous quality improvement of self and task outcomes, advancing understanding and applying skills effectively.